 If you cancel your place throughout the year, then you will not be obliged to complete your fundraising target.
-This means that you will never be hit with a large bill for your minimum sponsorship target.
-If you would like to supplement your fundraising efforts personally then you are welcome to do so.
+This means that you will never be hit with a bill for the remainder of your fundraising target.
+If you would like to supplement your fundraising efforts personally, then you are welcome to do so.

 If you don’t hit your minimum fundraising target, then you will not be able to travel on your original challenge.
-You do, however, have the option to defer to a trip leaving for the same challenge at a later date in order to give yourself more time to fundraise.
-If you are interested in this option contact us at firstname.lastname@example.org
+You do, however, have the option to defer to a trip leaving for the same challenge at a later date, giving yourself more time to fundraise.
+If you are interested in this option contact us at email@example.com

-If you are worried about hitting your target, then you should get in touch with your charity representative and they will be able to discuss all of the available options with you.
+If you are worried about hitting your target, then you should get in touch with your charity representative prior to the fundraising deadline and they will be able to discuss all of the available options with you.

 Read first hand how some of our trekkers not only reached their fundraising targets... but exceeded them!

 Visit our Fundraising Tips Section

 Still have a question?

 We work closely will all of our partners in-country to ensure that all of your accommodation and transport is of a high standard.
 We also monitor the US State Department advice for all of the countries that we operate in to ensure that our information is up to date.
 You can find up to date travel advice from the USSD at their website.